GlobalMilitary.net Open-source military intelligence Updated daily

 No, Bolivarian Navy of Venezuela does not currently operate aircraft carriers.
 Power projection relies on other surface combatants and land-based naval aviation.

-Venezuela has a Navy Index score of 12.8 out of 100.
+Venezuela has a SEAS Index (Sea Equipment Aggregate Strength) score of 9.4 out of 100.
 This composite score measures overall naval capability, with capital ships (carriers, cruisers) weighted highest, followed by major combatants (destroyers, submarines, frigates), and light combatants.

 What types of ships does Venezuela's navy operate?

-Bolivarian Navy of Venezuela operates a diverse fleet including 25 patrol boats, 7 support ships, 4 amphibious ships, 3 submarines.
+Bolivarian Navy of Venezuela operates a diverse fleet including 25 patrol boats, 9 support ships, 7 coastal boats, 4 amphibious ships.
 The fleet composition reflects the country's maritime defense priorities and strategic requirements.